 The Hummingbird Garden includes a variety of nectar producing plants and shrubs.
 Florida gardens serve as an oasis for the hummingbirds during their annual migration between Mexico and the eastern U.S. A hummingbird may loose up to 50% of their bodyweight as they make their 23 hour non-stop migration across the Gulf of Mexico.

-Our newest project, the Rock Garden, serves as a focal point for the park and provides a gathering area for visitors to enjoy the gardens.
+The Rock Garden serves as a focal point for the park and provides a gathering area for visitors to enjoy the gardens.
 It features local coquina rock used for centuries in Florida for landscaping and construction.